-3.5 Functions delegated to the Chief Finance Officer of the PCC
+9 Functions delegated to the Chief Finance Officer of the PCC

-- 3.5.1 The Chief Finance Officer is the financial advisor to the PCC and has statutory responsibilities as set out in Section 151 of the Local Government Act 1972, sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2011.
-He/she must ensure that the financial affairs of the PCC are properly administered having regard to probity, legality and relevant standards - 3.5.2 The Financial Regulations at Section 4 in this Scheme set out the responsibilities of the Chief Finance Officer. - 3.5.3 The Chief Finance Officer must: - Be a key member of the PCC's Leadership Team, working closely with the Chief Executive - Be actively involved in and able to bring influence to bear on, all strategic business decisions of the PCC - Lead the promotion and delivery by the PCC of good financial management so that public money is safeguarded at all times and used appropriately - Ensure that the finance function is fit for purpose

-3.5.4 Functions delegated to the Chief Finance Officer of the PCC include:
+- 9.1 The Chief Finance Officer is the financial advisor to the PCC and has statutory responsibilities as set out in Section 151 of the Local Government Act 1972, sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2011. - 9.2 The Financial Regulations at Section 10 in this Scheme set out the responsibilities of the Chief Finance Officer. - 9.3 The Chief Finance Officer must: - Be a key member of the PCC's Leadership Team, working closely with the Chief Executive - Be actively involved in and able to bring influence to bear on, all strategic business decisions of the PCC - Lead the promotion and delivery by the PCC of good financial management so that public money is safeguarded at all times and used appropriately - Ensure that the finance function is fit for purpose - 9.4 In the event of the PCC being unable to act for any reason, and before the Police and Crime Panel are able to meet to appoint an Acting PCC to take urgent decisions of significant public interest, other than those precluded under paragraph 6.3 of this Scheme.
+This will be undertaken normally following consultation with the Chief Executive.
+Where decisions are taken under this provision, the Chief Finance Officer will inform the PCC at the earliest opportunity.